gorilla/csrf/README.md

 ...and then collect the token with `csrf.Token(r)` in your handlers before passing it to the template, JSON body or HTTP header (see below).

+Note that the authentication key passed to `csrf.Protect([]byte(key))` should be 32-bytes long and persist across application restarts.
+Generating a random key won't allow you to authenticate existing cookies and will break your CSRF validation.

 gorilla/csrf inspects the form body (first) and HTTP headers (second) on subsequent POST/PUT/PATCH/DELETE/etc. requests for the token.